 Among the Beasts: Wild, Tamed & Imagined

-Among the Beasts explores the many roles that animals have played in artistic expression for millennia.
-Through diverse media, artists depict animals as subjects of labor and companionship, symbols of the natural world, and figures of imagination that blur the boundaries between reality and myth.
-Organized into three thematic sections—domesticated, wild, and fantastical—the exhibition traces how cultural values, environmental perspectives, and storytelling traditions shape these representations.
+Among the Beasts: Wild, Tamed & Imagined explores the many roles that animals have played in artistic expression for millennia.
+Through diverse media, artists have depicted animals as subjects of labor and companionship, symbols and recordings of the natural world and spiritual beliefs, and figures of our imagination, traveling between reality and myth.
+Organized into three thematic sections—wild, domesticated, and fantastical—Among the Beasts traces how cultural values, environmental perspectives, and cultural traditions shape these representations.

 Alva Dorn, Me-ow, 1960, gelatin silver print.
 Collection of the Kalamazoo Institute of Arts; Gift of A. L. Dorn, 1962/3.502.